SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Methodology

-From real audit cases and reports, we observe that although triggers and root causes vary, successful PoCs typically induce observable state changes.
-Examples include (i) direct shifts in variables (e.g., balances, ownership, and liquidation thresholds), and (ii) changes in the return values or effects of functions (e.g., success flags of authorization checks).
-If we can localize such states and test their pre-/post- values around the trigger, exploit success can be decided from outcomes alone.
-Figure~\ref{fig:differential-example} shows a privilege-escalation validation example.
-The core trigger is on Line~2, where the attacker upgrades its own privileges.
-We let the attacker attempt the same privileged call both before and after the trigger (Lines~1 and~3), and then check the return value on Line~4 to determine whether the exploit succeeds.
-In this setup, the function call is the action, and the return value is the observable state.
+Although triggers and root causes vary across bugs, confirming exploitability requires execution-grounded evidence.
+We therefore base DV on observable runtime traces, including queried state values and call outcomes, and compare them under matched controls.
+Typical evidence includes (i) direct changes in variables (e.g., balances, ownership, and liquidation thresholds), and (ii) changes in function return values or effects (e.g., success flags of authorization checks).
+If we can localize such a state and test its pre-/post- values around the trigger, DV can often reduce validation to a single outcome-based check.
+Figure~\ref{fig:differential-example} illustrates a proxy-control takeover example.
+The trigger occurs on Line~2, where the attacker exploits an unprotected initializer or upgrade path to seize the proxy’s upgrade authority.
+We snapshot the proxy admin both before and after the trigger (Lines~1 and~3) and compare the two values on Line~4 to determine whether control has been illegitimately transferred to the attacker.
+In this setup, the attacker’s trigger sequence is the \emph{action}, and the proxy’s admin address is the observable \emph{state}.